HeZhang1994/hypergraph-matching/README.md

 ## Usage

-Execute `siftWin32.exe` (**Windows** OS is required) before running the hyper-graph matching code.
+1. Execute `siftWin32.exe` (**Windows** OS is required) before running the hyper-graph matching code.

-Run `run_matching.m` on MATLAB for image correspondences based on hyper-graph matching.
+2. Run `run_matching.m` on MATLAB for image correspondences based on hyper-graph matching.

-Note: Tuning **parameters** (i.e., `distRatio`, `imresizerate1` and `imresizerate2`) to larger value (less than 1) will generate more key points and result in low matching speed.
+- Note: Tuning **parameters** (i.e., `distRatio`, `imresizerate1` and `imresizerate2`) to larger value (less than 1) will generate more key points and result in low matching speed.

-Note: The running time reported in our paper dose not include the time of establishing hyper-graphs (i.e., the time of computing hyper-edges).
+- Note: The running time reported in our paper dose not include the time of establishing hyper-graphs (i.e., the time of computing hyper-edges).

 ## Citation

-Please cite the following paper in your work when using this implementation:
+Please cite the following paper in your work when using this implementation. :-)

     @Article{hz17HypergraphMatch,
       title      = {Game theoretic hypergraph matching for multi-source image correspondences},